dchoptiany/SafePasswordGenerator/README.md

 After generating password user can copy it to clipboard, by pressing password or 'Copy' button.

+It is also possible to generate multiple passwords and save them to a text file.

 *Created by Damian Choptiany (dchoptiany)*